The Hubble Constant from Blue Type Ia Supernovae: Data and Analysis

 We adopt the $B$-band SN~Ia lightcurve parameter of SNe~Ia lightcurve data compiled by CSP-I \& II \citep{2017AJ....154..211K, 2019PASP..131a4001P, 2020ApJ...901..143U} and the cosmological model from \citet{2024ApJ...970...72U}.
-All SNe~Ia lightcurve data have consistently been fit with {\tt SNoopy} lightcurve fitter \citep{2011AJ....141...19B, 2014ApJ...789...32B} using the integrated `max-model' to obtain the peak $B$- and $V$-band magnitudes ($m_B$, $m_V$) and the lightcurve color-stretch parameter $s_{BV}$ as described also in \citet{2024ApJ...970...72U}.
-The SN~Ia colors are calculated as pseudo-colors ($B_{max} - V_{max}$).
-We use the SN~Ia data, calculated covariance matrix, and host galaxy information as made available on github\footnote{\url{https://github.com/syeduddin/h0csp}}.
-For consistency with the SN~Ia selection concept of \csb\ (Sect.~\ref{SS:comoset1}), we select HF SNe~Ia within a color range of the calibrator sample (i.e., $B-V < 0.22$), a color stretch parameter $s_{BV} > 0.6$ and with a redshift $>$ 0.0233, which results in a final HF data set of CSP-I \& II 177 SNe~Ia out of in total 322 SNe~Ia used in \citet{2024ApJ...970...72U}.
+All SNe~Ia lightcurve data have consistently been fit with the {\tt SNooPy} lightcurve fitter \citep{2011AJ....141...19B, 2014ApJ...789...32B} using the integrated `max-model' to obtain the peak $B$- and $V$-band magnitudes ($m_B$, $m_V$) and the lightcurve color-stretch parameter $s_{BV}$ as described also in \citet{2024ApJ...970...72U}.
+The SN~Ia colors are calculated as pseudocolors ($B_{max} - V_{max}$).
+We use the SN~Ia data, the calculated covariance matrix, and host-galaxy information as made available on GitHub\footnote{\url{https://github.com/syeduddin/h0csp}}.
+For consistency with the SN~Ia selection concept of \csb\ (Sect.~\ref{SS:comoset1}), we select HF SNe~Ia within a color range of the calibrator sample (i.e., $|(B-V)| < 0.22$ mag), a color stretch parameter $s_{BV} > 0.6$ and with a redshift $>$ 0.0233, which results in a final HF data set of CSP-I and CSP-II 177 SNe~Ia out of a total of 322 SNe~Ia used in \citet{2024ApJ...970...72U}.
+The $(B-V)$ and $s_{BV}$ parameter value ranges for the HF sample are chosen to be close to those encompassed by the SNe~Ia in the calibrator sample.
+The lower bound on $s_{BV}$ excludes subluminous, fast-declining SN~Ia subtypes \citep[e.g.,][]{2018AA...611A..58G}.
 We find that out of the 177 HF SNe~Ia used here, only 29 SN~Ia are also in the \csb\ compilation (Sect.~\ref{SS:comoset1}) of which 27 are from the CSP-I sample.
 Due to this, the HF SN~Ia sample here can be considered an `almost independent data set'.
 We use the Cepheid distances from the SH0ES program \citep{2022ApJ...934L...7R} to 25 CSP SNe~Ia of \citet{2024ApJ...970...72U}.